 While that may seem discouraging, most cases that are sent back to an ALJ are ultimately awarded disability benefits, and if the review is denied the claimant can automatically move forward with his or her appeal to federal court where chances of receiving disability benefits are much higher.

-If you are seeking legal representation for your social security disability claim or need to file an appeal, please consider the Law Office of Neil H. Good for your legal representation.
+If you are seeking legal representation for your social security disability claim or need to file an appeal, please consider the Good Law Group for your legal representation.
 Contact us online f0r a free case evaluation or call #(847) 577-4476.